Know your options when it comes to using your phone abroad, so you don’t spend more than you have to.

 Buying a data roaming add-on abroad means the price will vary, depending on which country you’re in.

-Calls, texts and data use in countries that aren’t included in ‘roam like at home’ will not be charged as the same as in UK.
+Calls, texts and data use in countries where your provider doesn't include free roaming will not be charged as the same as in UK.

 Here’s a few ways to save money while using your phone abroad: